I tried migrating memory from the Claude Pro plan (individual) to the Enterprise plan

 How I Solved It

-Since the memory content is essential information for work, I wanted to migrate it no matter what.
+Since the memory content is essential information for business, I wanted to migrate it by any means necessary.

-As a result, when I instructed through conversation, contrary to my worries, I was able to import the memory quite easily.
+As a result, when I instructed through conversation, contrary to my concerns, I was able to import the memory quite easily.

 Steps

-1. Copy memory from the current plan's settings screen
+- Copy the memory from the current plan's settings screen

-2. Start a new conversation in the Enterprise plan
+- Start a new conversation in the Enterprise plan you're migrating to

 I was able to migrate memory information in just 3 steps.

-I found that Claude, understanding the user's instructions, executes a command to add memory.
+I found that Claude, understanding the user's instructions, executes the command to add to memory.

-Here's how to check if memory has been successfully reflected after migration.
+Here's how to check if your memory has been successfully migrated.

 The method is very simple.

-Ask questions about your memory and check if Claude can answer properly.
+Ask questions about the memory and check if Claude can answer them properly.
 It's like giving a quiz.

 And you can have Claude create the quiz questions themselves.

-In the same conversation where you registered the memory, try giving the following prompt:
+Continuing the conversation where you registered the memory, try instructing with a prompt like this:

-Please think of 5-10 questions to verify if the memory has been reflected.
-Make them suitable for prompts.
+Please come up with 5-10 questions to verify if the memory has been reflected.
+Make them questions that can be used in prompts.

-4. What's the quarterly goal for the current sales team, and what initiatives have been identified as having the highest leverage?
+- What are the current quarterly goals for the sales team, and which initiatives have been identified as having the highest leverage?

-5. What are we doing with the ****** project?
+- What are we doing with the 〇〇 project again?

-7. Summarize the plan for the May seminar
+- Summarize the outline of the May seminar plan

-9. Based on my style of giving feedback to juniors, suggest how to give advice
+- Based on my style of giving feedback to juniors, suggest a way to give advice

 Create a new conversation and try asking these questions.
-Claude will answer based on the memories accumulated so far.
+Claude will answer based on the memories it has accumulated.

-That's the process from memory migration to verification.
+That's the flow from memory migration to verification.

 Summary

-• Memory serves as a persistent storage across conversations
+- Memory serves as persistent storage across conversations

-• Memory remembers user profiles, conversation styles, projects, and more
+- Memory remembers user profiles, conversation styles, projects, etc.

-• When changing plans, memory can be migrated manually
+- When switching plans, memory can be migrated manually